NebulousLabs/Sia/doc/API.md

 Parameters:
 ```
-EncryptionKey string
+EncryptionPassword string
 Dictionary         string
 Seed               string
 ```
-'EncryptionKey' is the key that is used to encrypt the new seed when it is saved to disk.
+'EncryptionPassword' is the key that is used to encrypt the new seed when it is saved to disk.

 'Dictionary' is the name of the dictionary that should be used when encoding